skaschimer/direwolf-doc/README.md

 # Additional Documentation for Dire Wolf Software TNC

-Most of the Dire Wolf documentation is part of the source code repository [https://github.com/wb2osz/direwolf/tree/master/doc](https://github.com/wb2osz/direwolf/tree/master/doc)
+The Dire Wolf documentation started out being part of the source code repository [https://github.com/wb2osz/direwolf/tree/master/doc](https://github.com/wb2osz/direwolf/tree/master/doc)

 The large number of documentation files and revisions are making the source code repository very large which means long download times.
+The User Guide will probably have to stay with the source code because it is release dependent.
 The more general purpose documentation will be migrated here to slow down the source code repository growth.

 ## Recommended for Everyone using APRS

 - [**Understanding APRS Packets**](https://github.com/wb2osz/aprsspec/raw/main/Understanding-APRS-Packets.pdf)

   Learn how to decipher APRS packets and avoid common mistakes.

 ## Application Notes